donut87/remote-band/README.md

 ##### First real band rehearsal with Jamulus and private server
 Although the Jamulus wiki clearly states "Close every application, that deals with sound or internet!", we met at discord and Jamulus and started playing.
 Worked like a charm.

+The vServer is vastly oversized.
+I had htop open the whole time and the load average did not even make it over 0.5 and not even 600MB RAM were used.
+So we might scale down to half the size, which will reduce costs by half.

 ### Lessons learned